Slashdot

 Christopher Walken is... writing the headlines?

-This is why i didn't buy day 1 (Score:2)
+This is why i didn't buy day 1 (Score:4, Insightful)

 This is why i'm waiting for a 'Switch lite' or 'Switch SP', or 'NEW Switch XL' to be released before buying the console.
-Releasing this console in march was
+Releasing this console in march was basically Nintendo doing a 'soft-launch' this way they sell out day one, knowing all the die hard fanboys will buy it day one, and they get to work out the kinks in the hardware before the holiday season when they have the 'Real Launch' or 'Grand Opening' of the device with less manufacturing defects, and can ensure they have adequate supply for the people who will buy it during holiday season.

 Thanks (Score:1)